 You can change to another card with a more lucrative rewards program once you build up a traditional credit history – or you can simply add on a second card with targeted rewards programs.
 Petal's no-fee approach makes it a valuable card to retain beyond your credit-building period.

 As with other credit card issuers, more information allows better assessment of risk.
 The more accounts you allow Petal to access, the better the risk profile – and the better the chances of acceptance with good terms if you are responsible with your money.

 Should you be concerned about Petal's level of account access?
-Petal keeps application records but doesn't access your accounts after the application process is complete, nor do they sell or trade your personal information.
+Petal only prompts you to link your bank account if there is not enough information in your credit report to process your application.
+Although Petal keeps application records, they don't access your accounts after the application process is complete, nor do they sell or trade your personal information.
 They only make money off merchant fees and any interest charges on balances – a safe practice when you've vetted your cardholders properly.